 Disclaimer

 For most homebuyers and property investors, taking out a mortgage is essential to completing a purchase.
 However, the process through which lenders assess mortgage applications can seem complex and daunting.
-As such, this blog will outline everything that prospective homebuyers, investors or pre-existing landlords need to know about the mortgage underwriting process.
+As such, this blog will explain what underwriters do and how the mortgage application process works.

-What does an underwriter do and why does a mortgage application go to one?
+What do a underwriters do and why does a mortgage application go to them?

 Mortgage underwriting is the process that mortgage lenders use to assess your creditworthiness.
 They need to determine whether to approve you for a loan.
 For the most part, applications for mortgages can involve £100,000s.
 As such, lenders must first consider whether the risk they are taking on by lending you the money is acceptable.